inspira/volteras-assignment/README.md

 ### Front-end
 - There's a lot of space for improvement.
 We didn't add pagination or sorting during the first 4 hours, due to the time restrictions and this being a more time demanding activity than a complexity driven one.
 Improvements were added later based on [this post](https://www.taniarascia.com/front-end-tables-sort-filter-paginate/).
 - We could consider using typescript rather than js
+- The chart is displaying speed and elevation over time.
+When the vehicle_id filter is not applied, it is mixing data from different vehicles.
+Is this is not the expected behavior, this could be an improvement for the future

 ### Backend
 - We put effort on code quality, security, standardization, and not just on functional requirements
 - We could have used a time-series DB (perhaps DynamoDB and InfluxDB), but to keep it simple we opted for the relational DB with SQL Alchemy as described in the FastAPI docs.
   - Despite being relational, since it's a PostgreSQL DB it is easily adaptable (or even already compatible) to Redshift, which could handle huge amounts of data if required
 - The CSV export functionality is pretty basic - we only added it because it took less than 5 min.
 Ideally we would make an API to generate other formats, and depending on the volume of data, using asynchronous queues
+- We assumed that the `/api/v1/vehicle_data/<id>/` operation is meant to retrieve a data point by its ID, instead of retrieving all data points by a given `vehicle_id`, because it is already possible to achieve this goal by calling the other API (`/api/v1/vehicle_data/`)

 # General guidance